Accumulator-Aware Post-Training Quantization for Large Language Models: AXE: A General Framework for Accumulator-Aware PTQ

-\textbf{Multi-Stage Accumulation.} Our accumulator-aware constraints can be generalized to target customized datapaths beyond user-specific accumulator bit widths.
-Unlike A2Q and A2Q+, which assume a monolithic accumulator for each dot product~\cite{colbert2023a2q, colbert2024a2q+}, we generalize our framework to support multi-staged accumulation as visualized in Figure~\ref{fig:multi-stage-accumulator}.
+Our accumulator-aware constraints can be generalized to target customized datapaths beyond user-specific accumulator bit widths.
+To this end, we design AXE to support multi-staged accumulation as visualized in Figure~\ref{fig:multi-stage-accumulator}.
 In such a scenario, our constraints are enforced on the quantized weights in tiles of size $T$ so that each partial dot product can be concurrently computed by an atomic MAC unit.
-We refer to the accumulator of this atomic MAC unit as the \quotes{inner} accumulator and denote its bit width as~$P_I$.
-Conversely, we refer to the accumulator of the resulting partial sums as the \quotes{outer} accumulator and denote its bit width as~$P_O$.
-Given that a $K$-dimensional dot product is executed in tiles of size~$T$, where each tile is constrained to a~$P_I$-bit accumulator, we can calculate the minimum bit width required to guarantee overflow avoidance for the outer accumulator as:
+Let $P_I$ and $P_O$ denote the {inner} and {outer} accumulator bit widths, respectively.
+If a $K$-dimensional dot product is executed in tiles of size~$T$, where each tile is constrained to a~$P_I$-bit accumulator, then the minimum $P_O$ required to guarantee overflow avoidance is

-While we are the first to our knowledge to target multi-stage accumulation while guaranteeing overflow avoidance, accumulating in multiple stages is not new.
-Quantized inference libraries such as FBGEMM~\cite{meta2018fbgemm}, QNNPACK~\cite{meta2018qnnpack}, XNNPACK~\cite{goog2021xnnpack}, and Ryzen AI~\cite{amd2024xnda} have employed multi-staged accumulation to exploit a 16-bit inner accumulator (\textit{i.e.}, $P_I=16$) to realize performance benefits, albeit without any theoretical guarantees of overflow avoidance.
-For example, Khudia \textit{et al.}~\cite{khudia2018fbgemm} use FBGEMM to realize nearly a $2\times$ throughput uplift on compute-bound workloads by accumulating at 16 bits in tiles of 64 elements rather than accumlating at 32 bits.
-Currently, these libraries typically disable this optimization if overflow is observed too often during testing.
-However, AXE provides a mechanism to simultaneously quantize and constrain a pre-trained model for low-precision multi-staged accumulation while guaranteeing overflow avoidance, enabling co-design for this optimization for the first time.
-As shown in Section~\ref{sec:experiments}, this generalization is critical in maintaining the quality of billion-parameter large language models, which often have dot products containing more than ten thousand elements.
+The benefits of multi-stage accumulation are well-established. \citealt{khudia2018fbgemm} report a $2\times$ throughput uplift on compute-bound workloads by accumulating at $16$ bits in $64$-element tiles instead of at $32$ bits, albeit without any theoretical guarantees of overflow avoidance.
+Currently, inference libraries such as FBGEMM~\citep{meta2018fbgemm}, XNNPACK~\citep{goog2021xnnpack}, and Ryzen AI~\citep{amd2024xnda} typically disable this optimization if overflows are observed too often during testing.
+To our knowledge, AXE provides the first mechanism to simultaneously quantize and constrain a pre-trained model for low-precision multi-staged accumulation while guaranteeing overflow avoidance, safely enabling this optimization for the first time.
+As shown in Section~\ref{sec:experiments}, this generalization is critical in maintaining the quality of billion-parameter LLMs, which often have dot products containing more than ten thousand elements.